-Liz Halliday-Sharp (full name Elisabeth Halliday-Sharp) is a US event rider who has been chosen to make her Olympic debut at the Tokyo Games in the summer of 2021.
+Liz Halliday-Sharp (full name Elisabeth Halliday-Sharp) is a US event rider.

 Liz finished 2020 as the leading US eventer on points.
 She also scored more international wins than any other event rider worldwide during 2020.

 Liz is from Southern California and wanted to ride from an early age, although her parents Debby and Don are not horsey.

 “It was all I wanted to do – I was riding the tree in the back yard with a jump [skipping] rope as reins,” she says.
 “I started riding when I was about eight at a little barn down the road.

 “My family didn’t have loads of money and made me really work for it, which I respect – some kids get everything bought for them.
 I had to show I was dedicated before I got breeches and boots.
 I had to go to the barn and do all the work.
 We leased random horses.”

 Does Liz Halliday-Sharp live in the US or the UK?

 Liz currently lives in the US and spends winters in Ocala, Florida, and summers in Lexington, Kentucky.